typebytes/angular-checklist/content/rxjs/takeuntil-operator.md

 # Problem

-When we subscribe to an Observable, we also need to unsubscribe to clean op its resources.
+When we subscribe to an Observable, we also need to unsubscribe to clean up its resources.
 Unsubscribing can be done like this:

 ```ts
 // hold a reference to the subscription object